 Figure 1.
 General approach for lentiviral pseudotyping.
 (A) 293T cells are transfected with a plasmid encoding a lentiviral backbone (genome) expressing a marker protein, a plasmid expressing Spike, and plasmids expressing the other HIV proteins needed for virion formation (Tat, Gag-Pol, and Rev).
 The transfected cells produce lentiviral particles with Spike on their surface.
 These viral particles can infect cells that express the ACE2 receptor.
 (B) We used three variants of Spike: the codon-optimized Spike from SARS-CoV-2 strain Wuhan-Hu-1, a variant containing mutations K1269A and H1271A in the cytoplasmic tail (such that the C-terminal five amino acids are ALAYT), and a variant in which the cytoplasmic tail of Spike has been replaced with that from influenza hemagglutinin (HA).
 (C) Spike expression on the surface of 293T cells transfected with the plasmids expressing our three Spike constructs was measured using flow cytometry 24 hours post-transfection.
 Spike expression was measured by staining with in-house produced CR3022 antibody [43–45] at a concentration of 10 μg/mL followed by staining with an anti-human Fc antibody conjugated to APC (Jackson Labs, 109-135-098) at a 1:100 dilution. .

 We used an HIV-based lentiviral system to produce viral particles pseudotyped with Spike.
-As shown in Figure 1A, his system requires co-transfecting cells with a lentiviral backbone encoding the reporter protein(s), a plasmid expessing Spike, and plasmids encoding the other HIV proteins necessary for virion formation (Tat, Gag-Pol, and Rev).
-We used two different lentiviral backbones: one that uses a CMV promoter to drive expression of just ZsGreen, and another that uses a CMV promoter to drive exprssion of luciferase followed by an internal ribosome entry site (IRES) and ZsGreen (hereafter referred to as the ZsGreen and Luciferase-IRES-ZsGreen backbones).
+As shown in Figure 1A, this system requires co-transfecting cells with a lentiviral backbone encoding the reporter protein(s), a plasmid expessing Spike, and plasmids encoding the other HIV proteins necessary for virion formation (Tat, Gag-Pol, and Rev).
+We used two different lentiviral backbones: one that uses a CMV promoter to drive expression of just ZsGreen, and another that uses a CMV promoter to drive expression of luciferase followed by an internal ribosome entry site (IRES) and ZsGreen (hereafter referred to as the ZsGreen and Luciferase-IRES-ZsGreen backbones).